autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-quickstart.md

 Here we discuss what happened during `fit()`.
 Since there are only two possible values of the `class` variable, this was a binary classification problem, for which an appropriate performance metric is *accuracy*.
-AutoGluon automatically infers all this as well as the type of each feature (ie. which columns contain continuous numbers vs. discrete categories), and can also automatically handle common issues like missing data and rescaling feature values.
+AutoGluon automatically infers all this as well as the type of each feature (i.e., which columns contain continuous numbers vs. discrete categories), and can also automatically handle common issues like missing data and rescaling feature values.

 As we did not specify separate validation data, AutoGluon automatically choses a random training/validation split of the data (the validation data is held-out during training of the individual models and is used to make decisions such as what models/hyperparameter-values are best).
 Rather than just a single model, AutoGluon trains many models and ensembles them together to ensure superior predictive performance.